Main preparing error is less concentrate milk powder

-The main preparing error is the concentration of powder in the powdered milk.
-The advice is to add 150 g of milk powder for every litre of powdered milk.
-However, more than half of all dairy farmers make the mistake of mixing 150 g of milk powder with one litre of water.
-That increases the total quantity of milk because the 150 g still have to be added.
-In 10 litres of powdered milk there should be 1.5 kg of powder.
-If you add those 1.5 kg to 10 litres, the overall outcome is around 16.3 litres of powdered milk.
-The effect is that the concentration is not 150 g, but 140 g per litre of powdered milk.
-Calves will not achieve their growth target and the calf’s resistance decrease due the low dry matter intake of the milk powder.
+The most common milk mixing error is a mistake in the concentration of the milk.
+The advice is to add 150 g of milk powder for every liter of milk.
+However, it is very easy to make the understandable mistake of mixing 150 g of milk powder with one liter of water.
+This will increase the total quantity of milk because the 150 g of powder will increase the volume of the final mix.
+In 10 liters of mixed milk there should be 1.5 kg of powder.
+If you add those 1.5 kg to 10 liters of water, the overall outcome is around 11 liters of mixed milk.
+The effect is that the concentration is not 150 g, but about 135 g per liter of mixed milk.
+Calves will not achieve the growth target you expect and the calf’s resistance can decrease due the lower dry matter intake of the milk powder.
+Also, you will have 1 liter of excess milk to put somewhere.

 Tips are:

-- Mix 150g milk powder to produce one litter of powdered milk
+- Mix 150g milk powder to produce one liter of powdered milk by following our 3 step approach to make milk mixing easy.

 - Weigh now and then the amount of powder you add.
 Have you actually added the amount you intended?